Bachelor of Arts (BA) Degree with a Major in the Study of Women, Gender, and Sexuality

 Faculty and leadership in the academic schools are responsible for ensuring that the courses identified as distribution-credit-eligible meet the criteria as set in the General Announcements.
 Students are responsible for ensuring that they meet graduation requirements by completing coursework designated as distribution-credit-eligible at the time of course registration.

-Distribution courses from the Study of Women, Gender and Sexuality (SWGS) are broad in theme and scope and prompt students to probe knowledge about how gender and sexuality are crucial components of political life, social life, and general well-being.
+Distribution courses from the Study of Women, Gender, and Sexuality (SWGS) are broad in theme and scope and prompt students to probe knowledge about how gender and sexuality are crucial components of political life, social life, and general well-being.
 They involve a broad, interdisciplinary spectrum of such knowledge and provide students with the tools for thinking critically about formations of gender and sexuality in diverse contexts.
-Current SWGS DI courses are 100- and 200-level introductions to the study of women and gender and to LGBT studies.
-(Courses that originate in other departments and fulfill SWGS requirements may or may not be distribution courses.
+Current SWGS DI courses are our core courses that are 100- and 200-level introductions to the study of women, gender, and sexuality.
+(Courses that originate in other departments and, whether formally cross-listed or not, fulfill SWGS requirements may or may not be distribution courses.
 Please check the course description.)

 Additional Information